evrimozcelik/microservices-latency-analysis/README.md

 ```

 # 4. Generate Load
 You can generate load externally (out of Kubernetes system) or internally using your best load generation tool.
-If you prefer to use Jmeter you can use the **jmeter-script/sample.jmx** and if you want to generate the load within Kubernetes system you may want to check out [kubernetes-jmeter](https://github.com/evrimozcelik/kubernetes-jmeter) and use **run-jmeter-script-on-pod.sh** bash script to run the Jmeter script and collect performance logs.
+If you prefer to use Jmeter you can use the **jmeter-script/sample.jmx** and if you want to generate the load within Kubernetes system you may want to deploy  [kubernetes-jmeter](https://github.com/evrimozcelik/kubernetes-jmeter) to your Kubernetes environment and use **run-jmeter-script-on-pod.sh** bash script to run the Jmeter script and collect performance logs.

->Note: please modify run-jmeter-script-on-pod.sh before running it.
+Please modify run-jmeter-script-on-pod.sh before running it.

 ```bash
 JMETER_POD_NAME="jmeter-2150202267-g1vbh" # replace with your Jmeter Pod name